Food Allergies

 Medication Summary

-For patients with mild reactions, such as localized urticaria, oral itch, or mild abdominal pain, treatment may be limited to an oral antihistamine.
+For patients with mild reactions, such as localized urticaria, oral pruritis, or rhinorrhea, treatment may be limited to an oral antihistamine.

-If the patient has systemic symptoms, the treatment of choice is self-injectable epinephrine administered by intramuscular injection in the lateral thigh.[76]
-Patients must be educated regarding when to use their self-injector and the proper technique.
+If the patient has systemic symptoms, the treatment of choice is self-injectable epinephrine administered by intramuscular injection preferably in the lateral thigh.[107]
+Patients must be educated regarding when to use their self-injector with proper technique.
 They should also be instructed to obtain immediate medical assistance (eg, call 911) in the event of anaphylaxis.

-Epinephrine should likely be administered to any patient with a history of a severe allergic reaction as soon as ingestion of the food allergen is discovered and the first symptoms appear (and possibly even before symptoms appear).
+Epinephrine should be administered to any patient with a history of a severe allergic reaction as soon as ingestion of the food allergen is discovered and the first symptoms appear.

-Patients should not depend on bronchodilators or antihistamines to treat anaphylaxis.
-However, antihistamines can be used as additional therapy during an allergic reaction, and a bronchodilator may be used as adjunctive therapy for asthma.[76]
+Patients and providers should not depend on bronchodilators or antihistamines to treat anaphylaxis.
+However, antihistamines can be used as additional therapy during an allergic reaction, and a bronchodilator may be used as adjunctive therapy for relief of respiratory symptoms.[107]
 Although corticosteroids are often given for anaphylaxis, they are not believed to alter the early symptoms; theoretically, they may reduce late symptoms.

 Clinical Context: Second-generation histamine H1-receptor antagonist.
 Competes with histamine on effector cells in the gastrointestinal tract, blood vessels, and respiratory tract.
 Available in a variety of oral formulations (tablet, liquid, chewable, oral disintegrating) to allow ease of administration.